xNaCly/private.social/docs/README.md

 ##### Docker API

 The Api is written in go using the [go fiber](https://gofiber.io/) http server library.
 It also makes heavy use of the go [mongodb](https://www.mongodb.com/docs/drivers/go/current/) database driver for the database interactions.

-The api allows the frontend to interact with the database in a secure way.
-At the point of writing this the Api supports the following actions:

-- registering to private.social
-- logging into private.social
-- ping request via `/v1/ping`
-- getting user data
-- updating logged in user data

 The REST api is well documented in the [openapi3_0.yaml](/api/openapi3_0) file.